ikhanchoi/game-engine/include/imgui/docs/FAQ.md

 // Draw a 3 pixel thick yellow line draw_list->AddLine(ImVec2(p.x, p.y), ImVec2(p.x + 100.0f, p.y + 100.0f), IM_COL32(255, 255, 0, 255), 3.0f);

-// Advance the ImGui cursor to claim space in the window (otherwise the window will appear small and needs to be resized) ImGui::Dummy(ImVec2(200, 200));
+// Advance the ImGui cursor to claim space in the windows (otherwise the windows will appear small and needs to be resized) ImGui::Dummy(ImVec2(200, 200));

 ImGui::End();